 Gallery Jones is pleased to be participating in Art Toronto from October 27 – 30, 2017, and exhibiting works by several artists including Peter Aspell, Cole Morgan and Danny Singer.
 Please find us at booth A53.

-For more information about the fair, click here to visit the Seattle Art Fair website.
+For more information, click here for the Art Toronto website.